kavonrtep/dante_ltr/README.md

 - The `domain_span` is the maximal distance between N' end of first domain and the C' end of the last domain of the element.

 Modify these constraints if you think that the default constraints lead to under-detection of elements whose structure deviates from the default constraints.
 Setting `offset5prime`, `offset3prime` or `domain_span`  too high can however lead to the detection of aberrant or chimeric elements.
+- The `ltr_length` is the shortest LTR for given lineage in REXdb database.
+The use of this value is currently not implemented in DANTE_LTR.

 To use modified constrains use `dante_ltr` with option `--te_constrains` and provide the path to the modified csv table.